OgaDavid/alx-system_engineering-devops/0x00-shell_basics/README.md

-The my_first_directory script file Move the file betty from /tmp/ to /tmp/my_first_directory The 8-firstdelete script file deletes file betty is in /tmp/my_first_directory The file 9-firstdirdeletion deletes he directory my_first_directory that is in the /tmp director
+The my_first_directory script file Move the file betty from /tmp/ to /tmp/my_first_directory The 8-firstdelete script file deletes file betty is in /tmp/my_first_directory The file 9-firstdirdeletion deletes he directory my_first_directory that is in the /tmp director The 10-back script file changes the working directory to the previous one.